The Reading Teacher

 Submitting Your Manuscript

-• Go to the Manuscript Central site
+• Go to the Manuscript Central site.

-• Create an account (if you haven’t done so already)
+• Create an account (if you haven’t done so already).

-• Log in to your account with your username and password, and select the appropriate publication from the drop-down "journal" menu
+• Log in to your account with your username and password, and select the appropriate publication from the drop-down "journal" menu.

-• Click the Author Center link
+• Click the Author Center link.

-• A confirmation e-mail will acknowledge our receipt of your manuscript
+• A confirmation e-mail will acknowledge our receipt of your manuscript.

 • You can follow the progress of your manuscript by accessing your Author Center.

 Review and Adjudication

-All submissions receive an initial evaluation to determine appropriateness.
-For articles and Teaching Tips, if the manuscript is deemed appropriate for the journal, it is then reviewed by two members of the editorial review board; full-length manuscripts are reviewed by an additional guest reviewer.
-The journal editors adjudicate reviews and make publication decisions, with acceptance determined by the reviewers’ recommendations, available space, and balance of topics in upcoming issues.
+The review process includes a preliminary evaluation to determine appropriateness, double-blind peer review, and finally adjudication by the editors.
+Teaching Tips are evaluated by at least two members of the editorial review board, and full-length articles are evaluated by at least three review board members.(Note that Voices From the Classroom is not a peer-reviewed feature.)
+Acceptance is determined by the reviewers’ recommendations, available space, and balance of topics in upcoming issues.
 A decision is typically rendered eight weeks from the date of submission.
-(Note that View From the Chalkboard is not a peer-reviewed feature.)
 Publication date of accepted manuscripts is determined primarily by the amount of material already awaiting publication.

-Authors of accepted manuscripts are required to assign their copyright to IRA so that the Association can register copyright to the journal as a whole and administer requests for reuse.
-(Authors are invited to read IRA's rights and permissions policies, which do not restrict authors' own reuse of their work.)
+Authors of accepted manuscripts are required to assign their copyright to ILA so that the Association can register copyright to the journal as a whole and administer requests for reuse.
+(Authors are invited to read ILA's rights and permissions policies, which do not restrict authors' own reuse of their work.)

 Citation for an article published as Early View: